NegusNati/react-query-ex/README.md

 ## A simple exercise  i used to learn React Query!
-you can try it too
+you can learn react query too, try out the examples here...

 - Clone the repo
 ```